 Why should you have a project kickoff meeting?

-How to run an effective project kickoff meeting
+11 Steps toward an effective project kickoff meeting

 Whatever the case, there are some steps that need to be completed for the kickoff meeting to be successful.

-Step #1: Prepare for the meeting
+Step #1: Get ready for the kickoff meeting

 Step #2: Make introductions

 At the beginning of the meeting, make sure that everyone introduces themselves first.
-Since this is the beginning of the project, some of the participants may not know each other.
+Since this is the start of the project, some participants may not know each other.

 This will create a relaxed atmosphere and establish better connections among the participants.